SantiagoMuscolo/SantiagoMuscolo/README.md

 - :nerd_face: A passionate Front-end developer
 - :computer: Making videos at my spare time
 - :student: Currently learning Web Development at CoderHouse and on my own
-- :technologist: I am a Junior at Faculty of Computers & Informatics at Suez Canal University.
+- :technologist: I am a Junior at Ingenia

 <br><br>